 Colon & Rectal Cancer

-As the third-leading type of cancer and the third-leading cause of cancer deaths, colorectal cancer is one of the most preventable and treatable if detected early.
+As the second-leading cause of cancer deaths, colorectal cancer is one of the most preventable and treatable if detected early.

 What Is Colorectal Cancer?

 Colon or colorectal cancer starts in the large intestine (colon) or the rectum (end of the colon).

 Recognize Colorectal Cancer

 The most common symptoms include bleeding from the bowel, a change in bowel habits—such as unusual episodes of diarrhea or constipation—or an increase in the amount of mucus in the stool.
 You also may experience:

 - Pain or tenderness in the lower abdomen

 Many symptoms mirror those of irritable bowel syndrome.
 Always see your provider if a change in bowel habits lasts more than two or three months.